domRiddle/ASF/Management.md

 ## `systemd` service for Linux

 In `generic` and `linux` variants, ASF comes with `ArchiSteamFarm@.service` file, which is a configuration file of the service for `systemd`.
-If you'd like to run ASF as a service, for example in order to launch it automatically after startup of your machine, then a proper `systemd` service is arguably the best way to do it, therefore we highly recommend it instead of managing it on your own through `nohup`, `screen` and alike.
+If you'd like to run ASF as a service, for example in order to launch it automatically after startup of your machine, then a proper `systemd` service is arguably the best way to do it, therefore we highly recommend it instead of managing it on your own through `nohup`, `screen` or alike.

 Firstly, create the account for the user you want to run ASF under, assuming it doesn't exist yet.
 We'll use `asf` user for this example, if you decided to use a different one, you'll need to substitute `asf` user in all of our examples below with your selected one.